Permaculture Design Certificate Course

 INTERNET AND ELECTRONIC DEVICES

-The wireless internet will be available in the common area.
+The wireless internet is available in the common area.
 You must bring your own device to access the internet.
-It is provided for email, research, skype or similar communication system.
-It is not to be used for downloading large files, music, movies or facebook or instagram ect.
-As this will restrict bandwidth for other students.
 Please note that internet access in Costa Rica and especially in the jungle can be very slow or sporadic during peak times of day and peak weeks or weekends.

 Finca Tierra's electricity comes from an off grid solar system.
 This means that as the sun shines we have plenty of power and outside of daylight hours we try to limit our power usage as much as possible.
 So while it is possible to recharge your electrical items, please keep in mind that if it is overcast, or night-time, there will be no power available to recharge.
 Laptops, mobile devices, cameras and backup batteries may be charged during the hours of 9am to 3pm.
 They must be unplugged before and after theses hours.